 - ISSS has exclusive authorization to file permanent residency petitions on behalf of Emory University.
 If an outside attorney is used without the prior knowledge and consent of ISSS, the petition will be withdrawn immediately, even if filing fees or attorney's fees have already been paid.

-Applying for permanent residency won't affect an H-1B employee's ability to travel, apply for an H-1B visa stamp, and return to the US in H-1B status while their permanent residency application is pending.
+Applying for permanent residency won't affect an H-1B employee's ability to travel, apply for an H-1B visa stamp, or return to the US in H-1B status while their permanent residency application is pending.

 For employees in other statuses, there are potential risks involved in traveling abroad while a permanent residency application is pending.
 They should talk to their ISSS advisor before making any travel arrangements.